JyBmegan/Fatigue-Face-Dataset_Based-on-YOLOv5/README.md

 | Severe Fatigue | 154 | 0.0134 | 0.00649 | 0.11 |
 | **All** | **2285** | **0.463** | **0.395** | **0.467** |

-**In plain English**: The model essentially learned that the safest bet was to guess "Awake" most of the time.
-This gave it a perfect score for finding all the awake people (1.0 recall) but meant it was often wrong when it did so (0.42 precision).
-It almost completely failed on the "Severe Fatigue" category because it saw so few examples.

 #### Model 2: RandomForest (PERCLOS + Blink Rate)